Sandjai/FormComponent/README_Validation.md

 # Validation Class
 ## This class is responsible for Validation Rules only

-:red_circle: `To group checkboxes with different HTML names`
+:red_circle: `To group checkboxes with different HTML names and provide a one common error message for them`

 ```javascript
  checkboxesGroups(data)